khromov/ai-digest/README.md

 ## Custom Ignore Patterns

-ai-digest supports custom ignore patterns using a `.aggignore` file in the root directory of your project.
+ai-digest supports custom ignore patterns using a `.aidigestignore` file in the root directory of your project.
 This file works similarly to `.gitignore`, allowing you to specify files and directories that should be excluded from the aggregation.

 ## Whitespace Removal

 By default, ai-digest removes excess whitespace from files to reduce the token count when used with AI models.
 This feature is disabled for whitespace-dependent languages like Python and YAML.
 Use `--no-whitespace-removal` to keep all whitespace intact.

+## Local dev

+Run `npm run start` to run the CLI tool on the local project.
+(Very meta!)